Know your body.

 - The gym isn’t a necessity.
 A pair of athletic shoes and a little motivation are all you need to live a more active, healthier life.
 It doesn’t take an expensive gym membership to get the physical activity you need.

 - Make it a family affair.
 Bring your spouse, your children or a friend with you to add some fun to your exercise routine.
 It’s also a good way to encourage your kids to be physically active and get them committed early to a lifetime of health.

 - Heart disease.
 Physical activity can prevent many risk factors for heart disease, the No. 1 killer of all Americans.
 They include high blood pressure, increased triglyceride levels and low high-density lipoprotein (HDL) cholesterol.

-- Stroke is a very serious condition that affects the blood supply to the brain.
+- Stroke is a very serious condition most commonly caused by decreased blood supply to the brain.
 Regular exercise can reduce your chance of stroke.
-It helps lower your blood pressure, increasing your HDL level (good cholesterol) and improves overall heart and blood vessel health.
+It helps lower your blood pressure, increases your HDL level (good cholesterol) and improves overall heart and blood vessel health.

 - Type 2 diabetes.
 Healthy lifestyle choices can help you prevent type 2 diabetes.
 Even if diabetes runs in your family, diet and exercise can help you prevent the disease.
 And if you've already been diagnosed with diabetes, the same healthy lifestyle choices can help you prevent more serious complications.

 - Obesity is an excess proportion of total body fat.
 Obesity is a serious health epidemic that affects the health of many Americans.
 Physical activity increases the body’s ability to use fat as an energy source.

 Now get up off the couch and join the fight for your body — inside and out!!